A1rCHAN/ComfyUI_A1rSpace/README.md

 Required files "model.safetensors", "config.json", "top_tags.txt".
 Put them in to `ComfyUI\models\joytag`.
 Node will dowload them automatically if not found.
-You can also manually download them from [https://huggingface.co/fancyfeast/joytag/tree/main].
+You can also manually download them from [Hugging Face](https://huggingface.co/fancyfeast/joytag/tree/main).
 (The model.onnx file does not need to be downloaded)
 ![Example Image](template/text.png)

 ### Pickers: